Cheryl-Lau/astero/README.md

 Use input file gyre.in for pulsation controls, and then run the command $GYRE_DIR/bin/gyre ./gyre.in

-Alternatively, use the grid scanning tool run_gyre by running the command ./run_gyre
+Alternatively, use the grid scanning tool run_gyre, edit the grid parameter settings in the shell script, then run the command ./run_gyre

 ---- For ADIPLS directories ----